Second Stride

 Located outside Louisville, Kentucky, Second Stride’s two-campus facility is easily accessible to horsemen and ready to receive horses at all times.
 Since 2005, Second Stride has built a reputation for being a trusted partner to racehorse owners, trainers, and adopters and prioritizes securing the best possible second career fit for every horse.
 Second Stride provides services supporting a full range of needs, including castrating and socializing colts, rehabilitating injured horses, breaking horses to ride, and restarting broodmares under saddle in preparation for third careers.

-Visitors are welcome at Second Stride’s Oldham County, Kentucky farms, with tours available by appointment.
+Visitors are welcome at Second Stride’s Oldham County, Kentucky farms, with tours available through Horse Country.
 Second Stride invites you to come see these amazing adoptable Thoroughbreds preparing for new careers.